-TESTS -- Due to the rapidity with which we go through material, you will be tested every two or three chapters.
-Occasionally, we will have a quiz over a specific topic or lab skill.
-Also, pre-quizzes may be given over reading assignments.
-These are designed to see if you read -- NOT if you understood--the assignment.
+TESTS -- Due to the rapidity with which we go through material, you will be tested about every three chapters.
+Occasionally, we will have a quiz over a specific topic, reading assignment, or lab skill.
+Also the reading assignments are designed to see if you read -- NOT if you understood--the assignment.

 Since the AP exam has both multiple choice and free response sections, it is important that you become good at answering both types of questions.
 Therefore, tests will be of two types, and in general I shall try to alternate between the two.
-One type of test will be multiple-choice and generally will cover material over a specific chapter or chapters that have recently been covered; usually these tests will cover about two or three chapters of material and they are similar in nature to the multiple choice tests you took in Honors Physics.
+One type of test will be multiple-choice and generally will cover material over a specific chapter or chapters that have recently been covered; usually these tests will cover about three chapters of material and they are similar in nature to the multiple choice tests you took in Honors Physics.
 The second type of test will always be cumulative in nature, although recent material may be more heavily stressed.
 This kind of test will be all problems and short answers/essays.